 In this series, we have looked at the SA market, the technologies and the way it is being sold.
 Based on Anitian’s analysis, we are very positive, at this time, on the following vendors: BlueCoat / Solera, Cylance, CounterTack, and ThreatStream.
 These companies have some very innovative technologies.
 We are particularly impressed with what BlueCoat is doing.
 Their product line is still a bit clumsy at this point, but there is real promise there.

 CounterTack, CrowdStrike, and Cylance all have fascinating endpoint products.
 If they can overcome the hurdle of endpoint management, they could be serious contenders.
-Palo Alto Networks just entered this market with their acquisition of Morta Security.
+Palo Alto Networks just entered this market with its acquisition of Morta Security.

 ThreatStream has a very attractive TI-only product.
 Its a good add-on for an existing SIEM if you want to roll your own SA platform.

-For gateway BA products, the NSS report tells a clear story there: Trend Micro, Fortinet, Sourcefire and Fidelis are the ones to review.
+For gateway BA products, the NSS report tells a clear story there: Trend Micro, Fortinet, Sourcefire, and Fidelis are the ones to review.
 We are still amazed at Fortinet being on that list.
-We have always been positive of Fortinet (except for their technical support, its awful), but this was a pleasant surprise.
+We have always been positive of Fortinet (except for their technical support, it’s awful), but this was a pleasant surprise.
 Trend Micro was another big surprise.
 We have never liked Trend Micro since they went on a lawsuit binge a few years ago.
 However, they can still turn out gems, occasionally.
-Sourcefire, of course they were a leader.
+Sourcefire, of course, they were a leader.
 They have a very strong track record of producing great technology.
 We just hope Cisco does not ruin them.

 We are negative on RSA/EMC and FireEye but for different reasons.

 FireEye just got a massive injection of reality with the NSS report.
 Their response to the NSS report was an epic fail.
 We have been generally positive on FireEye, until this NSS escapade.
-Whomever crafted that response should be terminated, immediately.
+Whoever crafted that response should be terminated, immediately.
 FireEye came off as a crybaby whining about NSS Labs testing methods.
 That kind of response only works when you have an army of loyal users (like Apple or Palo Alto Networks) who can amplify your message into the Internet echo chamber.
 FireEye does not have that level of loyalty in the market, as such the response caused a massive drop in credibility (as well as stock value.)
 FireEye still could pull it together if they learn some humility.

 RSA/EMC has a solid platform, but RSA as a company feels desperate.
 RSA Security Analytics is complex and very expensive.
 Overall, is a great forensics tool, but a mediocre SA product.
 Netwitness was a very innovative technology and so was enVision (once upon a time).
 Together they do not add up to a fully baked SA platform.
 To make RSA really work, you need to invest in their entire eco-system of Archer and DLP, which is an extremely costly proposition.
 To top it all off, RSA’s marketing for their SA platform is absolutely cringe-worthy.
 This video, for example, is awful.
 The acting, the premise, the laughable drama, is one, long, embarrassing FUD-filled facepalm.
 RSA needs to take a step back, dial the FUD back a few notches, and make Security Analytics (as well as the rest of their products) something that is more fully formed.